 Action under “Operation Safe Forest 2019” ,developed by the GNR through the Service of Protection of Nature and the Environment (SEPNA) and the Protection and Relief Intervention Group, includes creating and providing clarification to the population as well as identifying areas which need to be cleaned, recording their geo-referencing in order this is carried out. out.

 This prevention work is being done by April 1, identifying these lands, and from there, the security forces will return to the locations to check whether or not this cleaning was done.
 It is then communicated to the councils for the months of April and May to carry out this work itself

 Fines: The fines for failing to clean land for 2018 have been doubled and are currently €280 – €10,000 for individuals and €1600 – €120,000 for corporations

 Fire has been a part of rural Portuguese tradition for centuries.
 It’s used to clear and prepare agriculture fields, dispose of rubbish and debris, cook food in outdoor pits, promote new growth in pastoral areas, even to control snakes around the perimeter of houses.
 While these behaviours may not be risky during much of the year in cooler, wetter periods; they can become damaging, even deadly, when the weather changes for the worse.
 However, not everyone complies.
 In fact, some try to evade detection by burning late at night when the smoke can’t be seen.
 Some continue burning because they’ve been doing it for decades and are dismissive of government regulations.
-During 2018 over half the fires were as a result of burning that went out of control.

 For many people living in rural areas the disposal of debris from tree cuttings and bushes is a constant challenge.
 The normal process is to burn these, but in doing so there are a number of laws that dictate when and under what conditions this is possible.
 Fuel management of land is essential to prevent the spread of fires so understanding the law is essential.